Pokuase, Ghana: Transport links

 The Ghana section of this major motorway, linking west Africa, is now underway, with the construction of a 200 feet, multi-lane highway passing through Pokuase, along Okai Kwei hill, and across the Accra–Kumasi motorway, on through Kwabenya-Madina-East Legon, and joining Tema.

 Surrounding areas

-The 'local' shopping mall is at St Johns, the Achimota Retail Park, with many international stores including Shoprite, Palace, and Mr P; amongst many international eating places, including KFC, pizza parlours, ice-cream parlours, coffee shops and more.
+The 'local' shopping mall is at St Johns, the Achimota Retail Park, with many international stores including Shoprite, Palace, and Mr P, and many international eating places, including KFC, pizza parlours, ice-cream parlours, coffee shops and more.

 There are places of historical and cultural interest, telling the personal history of communities in Accra, all around Pokuase: